am01264/writings/2017-08-01-A Story Retold.md

 desciption: Exploring changes of perspective in my own life
 ---

-# A Story Retold

 How can I retell my life's story?
+Exploring changes of perspective in my own life

 Where has current thinking majorly diverted from past thought?